 Emily Smith, Ph.D., assistant professor of epidemiology at the Robbins College of Health and Human Sciences at Baylor University, also is an adjunct assistant professor at Duke Global Health Institute at Duke University.
-Her research interests include global surgery and strengthening of health systems in low-income countries.
-Her research takes place in Uganda, Nigeria, Somaliland and Latin America.
+Her research interests include global surgery and the strengthening of health systems in low-income countries.
+Her research takes place in Uganda, Nigeria, Somaliland, and Latin America.

 - The UNIQUE Case For The International Recognition Of Somaliland

 - The World Can Learn From How Somaliland Overcame Militias

 - Somaliland: The Little Country That Could By David Shinn